natalkalink/NatalkaLink/README.md

 </p>

 # Hi, I'm NatalkaLink!

+I am a Frontend Developer with a background in choral conducting.
+This experience taught me to manage complex systems and understand that in software, as in music, every detail matters for the final result.
-I’m a web developer who enjoys combining design and clean code to build responsive, user-friendly websites.
+I enjoy combining design and clean code to build responsive, user-friendly websites.
 I care about structure, details, and learning new things to keep growing and improving my work.

+### My Approach:

+#### Structure:
+I focus on building clean, scalable architecture.
+Just like in an ensemble, every element must be in its place to create harmony.

+#### Style:
+I believe that minimalist aesthetics combined with logical structure create the most intuitive user experiences.

+#### Growth Mindset:
+I am currently deep-diving into JavaScript fundamentals and preparing for my next step — the React ecosystem.

+### Open to Collaboration:
+As a musician, I highly value professional critique and mentorship.
+I believe that constructive feedback is the shortest path to excellence and clean code.

-### 🛠️ Tech Stack & Tools
+###  Tech Stack & Tools

 <p align="left">
   <img src="https://img.shields.io/badge/HTML5-8B735B?style=for-the-badge&logo=html5&logoColor=white" />